john-pachec0/Monitor/TERMS_OF_SERVICE.md

 You agree NOT to:
 - Use the App to provide professional mental health services to others
-- Represent yourself as a mental health professional using Untwist
+- Represent yourself as a mental health professional using Monitor
 - Share your device's data with others without understanding the privacy implications
 - Use the App in any way that could harm yourself or others

 ## Intellectual Property

 ### Ownership
-Untwist and all its content (UI, text, graphics, code, designs) are owned by John Pacheco and protected by copyright, trademark, and other intellectual property laws.
+Monitor and all its content (UI, text, graphics, code, designs) are owned by John Pacheco and protected by copyright, trademark, and other intellectual property laws.

 ### License Grant
-We grant you a limited, non-exclusive, non-transferable, revocable license to use Untwist for personal, non-commercial purposes.
+We grant you a limited, non-exclusive, non-transferable, revocable license to use Monitor for personal, non-commercial purposes.

 ### What You Can Do:
 - Use the App on your personal devices